Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Scenario B: Reactive Management

-Which scenario do you prefer?
+Which scenario would you prefer?

 The Hidden Costs of Reactive Property Management